 The Section 61(2)(c) of Legal Practitioner and Bar Council at 1973 Section 61(2)(c) is also challenged.
-This section states as follows: Where any such arrangement as has been referred to section (1) has been made by a Bar Council, o in sub- (a) (b) all sums received as premia under clause (b) and any in profit accruing thereon shall be credited into the Group I Fund of the Bar Council; [Emphasis added] We have examined the impugned Section and hold that in this Section phrase "any interest" is used as optional or alternative to the profit in the accruing scheme on premium deposit.
+This section states as follows: Section on 61 (1) (2) Where any such arrangement as has been referred to in subsection (1) has been made by a Bar Council, (a) (b) (c) all sums received as premia under clause (b) and any interest or profit accruing thereon shall be credited into the Group Insurance [Emphasis added] We have examined the impugned Section and hold that in this Section phrase "any interest" is used as optional or alternative to the profit in the accruing scheme on premium deposit.
 So the presence of word 'any interest' in the sense in which it occurs in this clause is held against the Injunctions of Islam, which needs to be deleted and the clause be so amended that the amount of premium so collected must be invested in any of the State Bank of Pakistan's Shariah-Complaint mode.
 XXI The Employees Old Age Benefits Act, 1976.